 GEMSS allows the data to be presented in a useful and compelling manner, without requiring specialized knowledge of GIS data or applications.
 GEMSS is designed to become the public domain tool to support emergency activities.

-This web application serves as an interactive insight into the historical narrative of the lakes and reservoirs in the State of Texas for the purpose of general public education and understanding about the precious water resources of Texas.
-It is our hope to relay awareness and historical knowledge of the infinitely significant water bodies utilized by the citizens of Texas daily.
+This web application serves as an interactive insight into the history of Texas lakes and reservoirs for the purpose of public education and understanding about the precious water resources of Texas.
+It is our hope to relay awareness and historical knowledge of the significant water bodies utilized by the citizens of Texas daily.
 The Texas Lake Gallery focuses on the water sources managed by the TWDB.

 Texas ASCII art!
 Use this generator to create ASCII desktop wallpaper quality images on the fly and download them instantly.
 Art images are created from Texas statewide and county geospatial datasets.